What Are Your Family Goals?

 So much good comes to us when we realize how blessed we truly are.

-So, perhaps that can be added to your daily, weekly, or monthly routine as a family.
+So, add gratitude to your daily, weekly, or monthly routine as a family.
 Say something you’re thankful for when you get up in the morning or before bed at night.

 Check out these posts to give you more ideas: